-The movie Sixth Sense has one of the most iconic plot twists of all time, but how can you write something similar if you’re writing a novel?
+The movie Sixth Sense has one of the most iconic plot twists of all time, but how can you come up with something similar if you’re writing a novel?
 It might seem like a difficult task, but in fact, there are only three steps to writing a gasp-worthy plot twist.
-Continue reading to find out exactly how to write a plot twist that surprises and delights your readers.

 1 / Choose the surprising event and where it happens in your story’s timeline

 Start with deciding what’s your plot twist going to be and where does it take place in the storyline.
 The middle of the story or somewhere towards the climax of the story are good places for twists because you would need to have some sort of big, dramatic events for those parts of the story anyway.
-You can’t have a plot twist too early on in the story because you need to set it up right and your readers need time to get emotionally invested in the outcome.

 Preferably, you would already have your plot mapped out before you start planning your plot twist.
 If you came up with an idea for a really cool plot twist first and you don’t have a full story yet, I need you to pull the brakes.
 Go and plan the rest of your story first, perhaps by using one of my methods of outlining or with my novel-writing template.